 An applicant for individual or general permit must provide mitigation for changes to water quality such that these changes do not cause harm to individuals or water resources.
 The most widely used form of mitigation is the construction of stormwater management systems.
 Most systems are a combination of a retention and detention system.
-However, it is common practice to define a system exclusively retention or detention dependent upon its main function.
-Thus, a system whose volume is mostly in the form of retention volume would be described as a retention system and likewise for a detention system.
+However, it is common practice to term a system exclusively retention or detention dependent upon its main function.
+Thus, a system whose volume is mostly in the form of retention volume would be called a retention system and likewise for a detention system.

-All new drainage projects will be evaluated based on the ability of the system to prevent degradation of receiving waters and the ability to conform to State water quality standards as set forth in Applicant's Handbook Volume I.
+All new drainage projects will be evaluated based on the ability of the system to prevent degradation of receiving waters and the ability to conform to State water quality standards.